Skip to content

 End

-When a Columns Map is used in the Loop, then the iteration is performed through the columns and addresses the rows by name within the loop.
-I.e. the 1st iteration chooses 1st column, 2nd goes to 2nd column and so on.
+When a Columns Map is used in a Loop, the iteration is performed through the columns, and the rows are addressed by name within the loop.
+I.e., the first iteration chooses the first column, the second iteration chooses the second column, and so on.

 Table Map

-A Table map has both columns and rows named.
+A Table map has both named columns and named rows.

 Flow Type Object Action ParamName ParamType ParamValue